Jose Chung's Doomsday Defense: Plot synopsis

 Ratfinkovitch was then approached by Mr. Smooth, a fellow Selfosophist.
-Using a device called an Onan-o-Graph, Smooth attempted to recounsel Ratfinkovitch.
+Using a device called an Onan-o-Graph, Smooth attempted to reprogram Ratfinkovitch.
 According to Chung's version of events, the device malfunctioned and Ratfinkovitch was inadvertently electrocuted.
-When Chung admits he made the whole thing up, Frank and Giebelhouse meet with a Selfosophist spokesman, Robbinski, who insists his fellow members are incapable of murder.
-Despite this, Mr. Smooth attempts to control his homicidal rage after reading — and being offended by — Chung's story.
+However, Chung then admits he made the whole thing up.
+Frank and Giebelhouse meet with a Selfosophist spokesman, Robbinski, who insists his fellow members are incapable of murder.
+Despite this, Smooth attempts to control his homicidal rage after reading — and being offended by — Chung's story.
 He sends Chung a clown doll impaled with a variety of knives.
-Chung contacts Frank with the news.
-He explains that the antagonist in his story sends similar threats before committing murder.
+Chung contacts Frank, explaining that the antagonist in his story sends similar threats before committing murder.
 At the conclusion of the story, Chung states, the "Selfosophist Psycho" confronts and kills the author.

 Chung accompanies Frank to the scene of a (seemingly unrelated) murder on a college campus.
 The victim is Professor Amos Randi, a Nostradamus scholar.
-Frank concludes that the perpetrator is targeting victims he considers to be Nostradamus' Three Anti-Christs — and will attack two more authority figures.
-But Chung does some profiling of his own.
-He determines that the killer, who was fulfilling self-interpreted prophecies, targeted his ex-girlfriend's teacher.
-The trail, Chung believes, leads to a Hollywood movie theater.
-The next victim, it turns out, is a ticket girl at a Hollywood movie theater.
-Frank realizes that Chung's profile predicted the murder, and later concludes that Chung is the killer's third Anti-Christ.
+Frank concludes that the perpetrator is targeting victims he considers to be Nostradamus' three antichrists — and will attack two more authority figures.
+Chung does some profiling of his own and determines that the killer, who was fulfilling self-interpreted prophecies, targeted his ex-girlfriend's teacher.
+The trail, Chung believes, leads to a Hollywood movie theater where the victim is revealed to be the ticket girl.
+Frank realizes that Chung's profile predicted the murder, and later concludes that Chung is the killer's third antichrist.
 He, Watts and Geibelhouse race to Chung's hotel.
 Smooth, however, arrives first.
-He pulls out a gun and berates Chung for ridiculing the institute's beliefs.
+He pulls out a gun and berates Chung for ridiculing Selfosophy.

 Frank suddenly bursts through the door.
 Smooth takes a shot at Chung, misses, then sprints from the room.
 Frank follows Smooth onto the rooftop.
 Smooth convinces himself he can leap onto a neighboring building and escape.
-But all the positive thoughts in the world cannot save him, and he plummets downward to his death.
-Meanwhile, the "Nostradamus Nutball" surprises Chung and murders him with a pick axe.
+All the positive thoughts in the world cannot save him, however, and he plummets downward to his death.
+Meanwhile, the "Nostradamus Nutball" surprises Chung and murders him with a pickaxe.
 Later, Frank begins reading one of Chung's books, entitled Doomsday Defense.
 In it, Chung predicts the millennium will bring forth "one thousand years of the same old crap."